SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 1. To extend the SAP Cloud Application Programming Model service model by remote entities, open the file [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamService.cds) with the service models.

-2. Add a projection of the SAP Business One purchase order to the service model for consumption in the Fiori Elements UI:
+2. Add a projection of the SAP Business One purchase order to the service model for consumption in the SAP Fiori elements UI:
     ```javascript
     // -------------------------------------------------------------------------------
     // Extend service PoetrySlamService by SAP Business One Purchase Orders